2018 NFL roster cuts tracker: Follow along as all 32 teams cut down to their final 53

 Oakland Raiders

-Players cut to reach 53: WR Griff Whalen
+Players cut to reach 53: WR Griff Whalen, TE Pharaoh Brown

 NFC East